 The problem is that dogs are going to suffer.
 For example, Maria, 29, works for a digital agency in London.
 Her partner works in corporate finance.
 They adopted a dog during the pandemic like many others in the UK.
 They would not have adopted their dog but for the lockdowns during the pandemic.

 And their employers have allowed for flexible working arrangements.
 If they didn’t, they wouldn’t keep their dog.
 And a good number of dogs have been relinquished to shelters for this reason.
+However, there is a little bright spark in the distance in that there are an increasing number of employers who allow employees to bring their dogs to work.
+Some high-profile companies such as Apple allow this in a controlled way.
+That’s clearly a compromise solution.
+It does require good management, however.

 Maria’s partner has been asked to return to the office for three days a week but Maria has asked to do only one.
 She said: